-- 1 (h) Paid sick days shall carry over annually to the extent 2 not used by the employee, provided that nothing in this Act 3 shall be construed to require an employer to allow use of more 4 than 7 paid sick days for an employee unless an employer agrees 5 to do so. - (i) It shall be unlawful for an employer to interfere with, restrain, deny, or discipline an employee for the exercise of, or the attempt to exercise, any right provided under or in connection with this Act, including considering the use of paid sick days as a negative factor in an employment action that involves hiring, terminating, evaluating, promoting, disciplining, or counting the paid sick days under a no-fault attendance policy. - (j) During any period an employee takes leave under this Act, the employer shall maintain coverage for the employee and any family member under any group health plan for the duration of such leave at at least the level and conditions of coverage as would have been provided if the employee had not taken the leave. - (k) Nothing in this Section shall be construed as requiring financial or other reimbursement to an employee from an employer upon the employee's termination, resignation, retirement, or other separation from employment for accrued paid sick days that have not been used. - (1) Nothing in this Section shall be construed to prohibit an employer from taking disciplinary action, up to and
+- 1 employer may not require, as a condition of providing paid sick days under this Act, that the employee search for or find a 2 3 replacement worker to cover the hours during which the employee - 5 (h) Paid sick days shall carry over annually to the extent not used by the employee, provided that nothing in this Act 6 shall be construed to require an employer to allow use of more 7 8 than 5 paid sick days for an employee unless an employer agrees - (i) It shall be unlawful for an employer to interfere with, restrain, deny, change work days or hours scheduled to avoid paying sick days, or discipline an employee for the exercise of, or the attempt to exercise, any right provided under or in connection with this Act, including considering the use of paid sick days as a negative factor in an employment action that hiring, terminating, evaluating, involves promoting, disciplining, or counting the paid sick days under a no-fault attendance policy. - (j) During any period an employee takes leave under this Act, the employer shall maintain coverage for the employee and any family member under any group health plan for the duration of such leave at at least the level and conditions of coverage as would have been provided if the employee had not taken the leave. - (k) Nothing in this Section shall be construed as requiring 26 financial or other reimbursement to an employee from an

-- including termination, against an employee who uses paid sick days provided pursuant to this Act for purposes other than those described in this Section. - (m) If an employee is transferred to a separate division, entity, or location, but remains employed by the same employer, the employee is entitled to all paid sick days accrued at the prior division, entity, or location and is entitled to use all paid sick days as provided in this Section.
+- 1 employer upon the employee's termination, resignation, 2 retirement, or other separation from employment for accrued - 3 paid sick days that have not been used. - (1) Nothing in this Section shall be construed to prohibit an employer from taking disciplinary action, up to and including termination, against an employee who uses paid sick days provided pursuant to this Act for purposes other than those described in this Section. - (m) If an employee is transferred to a separate division, entity, or location, but remains employed by the same employer, the employee is entitled to all paid sick days accrued at the prior division, entity, or location and is entitled to use all paid sick days as provided in this Section.
 Where there is a separation from employment and the employee is rehired within 12 months of separation by the same employer, previously accrued paid sick days that had not been used shall be reinstated.
-Such employee shall be entitled to use accrued paid sick days at the commencement of employment following a separation from employment of 12 months or less. - (n) All or any portion of the applicable requirement in this Section shall not apply to any employee covered by a bona fide collective bargaining agreement to the extent that such requirements are expressly waived in the collective bargaining agreement in clear and unambiguous language. - Section 20.
-Related employer responsibilities. - (a) An employer subject to any provision of this Act shall make and preserve records documenting hours worked by employees and the amount of paid sick days taken by employees for a period of not less than 3 years and shall allow the Department access to such records, with appropriate notice and a mutually
+Such employee shall be entitled to use accrued paid sick days at the commencement of employment following a separation from employment of 12 months or less. - (n) Nothing in this Section shall be deemed to interfere with, impede, or in any way diminish the right of employees to bargain collectively with their employers representatives of their own choosing in order to establish wages or other conditions of work in excess of the applicable minimum standards of the provisions of this Act.
+Nothing in this Section shall be deemed to affect the validity or change the terms of bona fide collective bargaining agreements in force on the effective date of this Act.
+After the effective date of this Act, requirements of this Section may be waived in a bona fide collective bargaining agreement, but only if the waiver is set forth explicitly in such agreement in clear and unambiquous terms.
+In no event shall this Section apply to any employee working in the construction industry who is covered by a bona fide collective bargaining agreement.